solidoss/solidframe/solid/frame/mpipc/README.md

 ## Features

  * C++ only (no IDLs) with easy to use **asynchronous API**.
+ * Supported modes: client, server and relay.
- * A single class (solid::frame::mpipc::Service) for both client and server.
-An instance of solid::frame::mpipc::Service can act as a client, as a server, or as both.
+ * A single class (solid::frame::mpipc::Service) for all modes.
+An instance of solid::frame::mpipc::Service can act as any combinations of client, server or relay engine.
  * Pluggable - i.e. header only - secure communication support via solid_frame_aio_openssl (wrapper over OpenSSL1.1.0/BoringSSL).
  * Pluggable - i.e. header only - communication compression support via [Snappy](https://google.github.io/snappy/)
  * Pluggable - i.e. header only - protocol based on solid_serialization - a buffer oriented message serialization engine.
 Thus, messages are serialized (marshaled) one fixed size buffer at a time, further enabling: